nlkl/Optional/README.md

 ### Retrieving values without safety

-In some cases you might be absolutely sure that an optional has a value.
-Alternatively, the lack of a value might be fatal to your program.
+In some cases you might be absolutely sure that a value is present.
+Alternatively, the lack of a value might be fatal to your program, in which case you just want to indicate such a failure.

-In such scenarios Optional allows you to drive without a seatbelt However, to stress the lack safety, another namespace needs to be imported:
+In such scenarios, Optional allows you to drive without a seatbelt.
+However, to stress the lack safety, another namespace needs to be imported:

 ```csharp
 using Optional.Unsafe;